 Detailed bylaws can be read here: Rules & Standards for the Knabstrupper

 *Please contact me to discuss further options if you wish to breed to Pyx and your breed is not listed.
-KNN will accept some mares on a case by case basis or we have other registry options.
+KNN will accept some mares on a case-by-case basis or we have other registry options.

 Knabstruppers in History